 Also of interest is that Palmyra has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Palmyra telecommute to their jobs.
+Overall, about 9.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The rate of college-level education in Palmyra is quite a bit lower than the national average among all cities of 21.84%: just 12.27% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Palmyra with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Palmyra in 2022 was $27,246, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $108,984 for a family of four.
 However, Palmyra contains both very wealthy and poor people as well.